Shortcut to this page: ntrllog.netlify.app/quantum

 (ignore the bad alignment; idk how to do this with AsciiMath)

-The numbers to the left of the matrix can be seen as the inputs to the gate.
+The numbers at the top of the matrix can be seen as the inputs to the gate, and the numbers to the left of the matrix can be seen as the outputs of the gate.
 So `00` is `|x:)=``|0:),``|y:)=``|0:)` and `01` is `|x:)=``|0:),``|y:)=``|1:)`.
-The `1` in the matrix means that whatever column the `1` is in is the output.
+The `1` in the matrix means that whatever row the `1` is in is the output for that column.

 So for `|x:)=``|1:),``|y:)=``|1:)`, the output is `|x:)=``|1:),``|y:)=``|0:)`, which is consistent with the behavior of the CNOT gate.